About indexer clusters and index replication

 Clusters are easy to set up.
 The process is similar to setting up a group of stand-alone indexers.
 Basically, you install the indexers and perform a bit of configuration.

 The main difference is that you also need to identify and enable the cluster nodes.
-You designate one Splunk Enterprise instance as the master node and other instances as peer nodes.
+You designate one Splunk Enterprise instance as the manager node and other instances as peer nodes.
 You need at least as many peer nodes as the size of your replication factor.
 To increase indexing capacity for horizontal scaling, you just add more peer nodes.

 You also need to set up one or more search heads to manage searches across the peers and to consolidate the results for the user.

 You enable cluster nodes in the same way that you configure any settings in Splunk Enterprise: through Splunk Web or the CLI, or directly, by editing configuration files.